 When technical folks discuss load balancing, they generally mean hardware load balancer devices dedicated to the task of balancing network traffic loads.
 A hardware load balancer is a server computer with a very specialized operating system tuned to manage network traffic using user-created rules.

 From Load Balancers to Application Delivery Controllers

-These hardware load balancer devices have evolved into what are now called application delivery controllers (ADC)
+While these hardware load balancer devices have since evolved into what are now called application delivery controllers (ADC)